Cephea cephea

 Cephea cephea, also known as the crown jellyfish, or cauliflower jellyfish, is a species of jellyfish in the family Cepheidae.
 It occurs in the tropical waters of the western Indo-Pacific to Northern Australia.
 The species was first described by Peter Forsskål in 1775 and originally given the name Medusa cephea.
 It inhabits the pelagic zone of tropical and sub-tropical waters and is most commonly found in the Indo-West Pacific, eastern Atlantic and the Red Sea.
 Although this species is among the most venomous jellyfish, it is not harmful to humans and is eaten as a delicacy and used for medical purposes in China and Japan.
 The species can achieve a diameter of up to 60 cm.

 Description

 Cephea cephea is purplish-blue in color and grow to up to 60 centimeters in diameter.
 This species has wart-like projections and a bell shape that is associated with the given common names for the species.
 As in other jellyfish species, the tentacles contain nematocysts that are used to stun, kill and grapple prey items.
 Its lifespan is approximately three to six months.
+These jellyfish are 95% water.